liquid-rocketry-illinois/flight-computer-lite-hw/README.md

 * A push-push microSD card slot for vibration-resistant datalogging
 * A piezoelectric buzzer to provide audial status information before launch and after landing
 * a USB-C port for programming and serial communication with the RP2040
-* A 2S LiPo battery connector
+* A JST-PH battery connector
 * A DC-DC converter and a high-PSRR linear regulator